The Ultimate Social Media Marketing Guide for Pro Organizers

 LAST ONE.
 DON’T MISS IT.
 If you want to ensure you have connected with every last interior designer in your area, this is the place to be!

-The last gem I have to share with you is to get yourself a profile on Houzz and start connecting with interior designers here.
+The last gem I have to share with you is to get yourself a profile on Houzz and start connecting with interior designers here and marketing yourself.

 You probably had no idea that this could be soooo useful, but you can: